graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 }
 ```

-### 1. Create the class for the server-side representation.
+### 1. Create the class/struct for the server-side representation.

+This is not necessary if you intend to use already existing classes (`string`, `int`, etc.)
+for the server-side representation.

 ```csharp
 public struct Vector3